emmy3000/FusionFinance/README.md

   * Debugger PIN: 112-443-767

 ```
-- The app should now be running locally.
-Open your web browser and navigate
-to [http://localhost:5000](http://localhost:5000) to access the app.
+- The app is now running locally.
+Open your web browser and go to `http://localhost:5000` to access it.
-- Also if you want to shut it down you can just execute the Keyboard interrupt by pushing `CTRL+C`.
+- To shut it down, simply press CTRL+C for a Keyboard interrupt.

 ## Contributing

-We welcome contributions from the community!
+I appreciate contributions from the community!
 If you'd like to contribute to the project, you can:

 - [Report issues](https://github.com/emmy3000/FusionFinance/issues) for bug reports or feature requests.
-- Fork the repository and create a new branch for your changes.
+- Fork or Clone the repository and create a new branch for your changes.
 - Submit pull requests to address issues or add new features.

-Please read our [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute.
+Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute.

 ## Feedback

-We value your feedback!
-If you have any suggestions, bug reports, or questions,
-please open an issue on our [GitHub repository](https://github.com/emmy3000).
+I value your feedback!
+If you have any suggestions, bug reports, or questions, please open an issue
-Your input helps us improve the project and provide a better experience for our users.
+on the [GitHub repository](https://github.com/emmy3000).
+Your input helps me improve the project and provide a better
+experience for users